fioprotocol/fio-devhub/_docs/sdk/transfer-fio-tokens-example.md

 ### Final code

-The following summarizes the steps to transfer FIO tokens using a FIO Address:
+The following summarizes the steps to transfer FIO tokens using a FIO Crypto Handle:

 ```javascript
     const { FIOSDK } = require('@fioprotocol/fiosdk');